-A mobile operator of a GSM network wants to determine how many base stations are needed to satisfy its customers' Quality of Service (QoS) demands.
-To this end, the operator smartest wants to determine the maximum size of a cell for the call blocking probability is small enough.
-Voice telephone calls are generated with rate 3 calls per minute per square kilometer (i.e., km2), and the call duration is a gamma distribution with mean 2 minutes.
-Assume that each voice call requires a single 14.4 kbps channel to the nearest base station, and that each cell can support only 4 channels in parallel.
+A mobile operator of a cellular GSM network wants to determine how many base stations are needed to satisfy its customers' Quality of Service (QoS) demands.
+To this end, the operator wants to determine the maximum size of a cell for which the call-blocking probability is still below some given threshold.
+Voice telephone calls are generated with rate 4 calls per minute per square kilometer (i.e., km2), and the call duration has a gamma distribution with mean 2 minutes.
+Assume that each voice call requires a single channel to the nearest base station, and that each cell can support only 4 channels in parallel.